HEPCloud/decisionengine_modules/doc/source/index.rst

 ==========================================

-The decisionengine_modules package contains provider specific implementations of base classes provided by the decision engine framework.
+The decisionengine_modules package contains provider specific implementations of base classes provided by the `decision engine framework </decisionengine/>`_.

 Release Notes